aishwarya1301/Dating-Game/README.md

 # Dating Game architecture
-[Dating game](http://cs.nyu.edu/courses/fall16/CSCI-GA.2965-001/dating.html) architecture for the Heuristic Problem Solving course at NYU (Fall 2016)
+[Dating game](https://cs.nyu.edu/courses/fall20/CSCI-GA.2965-001/) architecture for the Heuristic Problem Solving course at NYU (Fall 2020)

 # Running
 The `architect.py` file is the main entry point for starting the game.
 Execute the following in a shell to start it.
 ```shell
 python architect.py <PORT-NO>
 ```
-Change the variable `ATTRIBUTES` to inside `architect.py` file to change the number of attributes each candidate can have.
+Change the variable `ATTRIBUTES` which is defined inside `architect.py` file to change the number of attributes each candidate can have.
 The test scripts can be executed by
 ```shell
 python test_person.py <PORT-NO>